 - Report any suspected security incidents (such as virus infections) promptly to the ITS Help Desk in order to minimize damage.

 - At this time there are many variations of malware disguised as virus warning messages.
-If you experience unusual activity or are unsure about the messages you see, please contact the ITS Help Desk as soon as possible and do not forward any files or upload data onto the network if you suspect your PC might be infected.
+If you experience unusual activity or are unsure about the messages you see, please contact the ITS Help Desk as soon as possible and do not forward any files or upload data onto the network if you suspect your device might be infected.

 Information residing on physical devices of any kind (desktops, laptops, thumb drives, etc.) is highly vulnerable to crashes and dysfunctions of all kinds.
 Disaster can be avoided by regular backups.